-Celtics win play-off opener with late Tatum score
+Tatum gives Celtics win as Irving sparks controversy

 Miami Heat reserve Duncan Robinson scored a career play-off high of 27 points as his side put in a strong defensive display.

-Robinson hit eight out of nine three-pointers while Jimmy Butler added 21 points and P.J.
-Tucker had 16 as the Hawks and star guard Trae Young struggled.
+Robinson hit eight out of nine three-pointers while Jimmy Butler added 21 points and PJ Tucker notched 16 as the Hawks and star guard Trae Young struggled.

 And veteran point guard Chris Paul scored 19 of his 30 points in the second half as the Suns, who finished the regular season with the best record in the league, led from start to finish against the Pelicans.